While I wish there was a single best focal length for street photography that would fit every situation, it’s not

 I’m not all that used to 40mm lenses, but the 40mm equivalent, 27mm APS-C Fujifilm lens was just too tempting to pass up.
 I bought it and I think that it’s a valid alternative to a 35mm equivalent lens, especially considering how small it is.

 40mm lenses can be a nice go-between from 35mm to 50mm lenses, which are standard for street photography.
-It can take some getting used to, but I’ve liked shooting with 40mm lenses in the short time that I’ve used them.
+It can take some getting used to, but I’ve liked shooting with 40mm lenses for street photography in the short time that I’ve used them.

 I’ll be honest, I’ve never liked 50mm lenses that much.
 I think It’s an awkward focal length between wide and a “normal” perspective.
 I think it’s too tight indoors a lot of the time and then awkward the rest of the time.

 I have nothing against it on principle.
 If you like it, then use it.